2020-21 School Profile

-College credit may be earned at the high school in the following areas: Computer Basic and Java, Criminal Justice, Italian IV and V, French IV and V, Spanish V and Survey of Spanish Literature, English 12, English 12H, AP English, Pre-Calculus, Pre-Calculus Honors, AP Physics and PLTW Technology (5 courses).
+- College credit may be earned at the high school in the following areas: Computer Basic and Java, Criminal Justice, Italian IV and V, French IV and V, Spanish V, Survey of Spanish Literature, English 12, English 12H, AP English, Pre-Calculus, Pre-Calculus Honors, AP Physics and PLTW Technology (5 courses) and Anatomy and Physiology.

 3 National AP Scholars